sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 <img src="{{ site.url }}/assets/books/100_baggers/compounding_for_100_baggers.png" height="300" width="400">

 Knowing this, You need to find a way to defeat your own worst instincts- the impatience, the need for "action", the powerful feeling that you need to "do something".
-The Coffe-Can technique is a great idea and the genius of the technique lies in its 'simplicity'
+The Coffe-Can technique is a great idea and the genius of the technique lies in its 'simplicity'.

 #### Coffee-Can Portfolio

 * The idea is simple : you find the best stocks you can and let them sit for 10 years.
     - The essence of the coffee-can idea is really that it's a way to protect you against yourself- from the emotions and volatility that make you buy or sell at the wrong times.
-    - Two important takeaways:
+    - Two important takeaways are:
         + You must pick a compelling stock, ideally an established company with years of growth ahead and ability to compound at a high rate.
         + Overall coffee-can portfolio returns can more than makeup for losing positions.